 During this time, the inward journey is not always easy.
 The darkness of winter gives us opportunity to explore corners that have gone unseen for some time, and to delve into places that we do not often visit.
 Go there.
 In the stillness of winter, we will be able to explore these places and clear them out, bring warmth to them, light them up or clean them up for good.
 This is a time to finish what is undone, and to prepare for what is yet to come.

 As we approach this longest night of the year, may the darkness be a blessing to your heart.
 May the cold days of winter be a gift to your family and to your home; may your fires burn brightly and may your stove be warm.
-Also on December 21 comes a new moon, which adds to the dark and beautiful depths of this time and gives us even more opportunity for self-discovery and magic.

 In the darkness, there is potential for the brightest light.
 May your journey through it be beautiful and deep and may it lead you gently to the doorway of your heart’s desire.